I have named one of the chapters in my journal “Annoyances.”

 That person is me, and I bet you, too.

-I realize I am not all to blame for feeling tense, irritated, and exasperated by annoyances.
-On the one hand, I can blame people’s bizarre and thoughtless actions and the complexities of living in an impersonal computerized world.
-While on the other hand while blaming myself when I am overly taxed and tired.
+I realized I am not all to blame for feeling tense, irritated, and exasperated by annoyances.
+Various factors can affect my emotional well-being, including people’s bizarre and thoughtless actions and the complexities of living in an impersonal computerized world.
+On the other hand, I also blame myself when I am overly taxed and tired.
 In short, annoyances can be two-fold.

 I have tried not to allow annoyances to take over my life by: